 2016 an energy-efficient HZZK was commissioned in South Africa as part of an Energy Efficient Clay Brick Project (EECB).
 The technology transfer project aimed to increase energy efficiency and reduce greenhouse gas (GHG) emissions in the South African clay brick sector with a replacement for the highly polluting Clamp Kiln.

 Independent monitoring of Energy Balance and Emissions brought excellent results.

 The exact replication of the Habla Zig-Zag kiln technology is crucial to its performance.

-The genuine and unique design features in the authentic HZZK are key to fuel efficiency, minimal emissions, the mitigation of short lived climate pollutants (SLCP’S)and CO2 emissions, improved working conditions and attractive economic returns.
+The genuine and unique design features in the authentic HZZK are key to fuel efficiency, minimal emissions, the mitigation of short-lived climate pollutants (SLCP’S)and CO2 emissions, and improved working conditions and attractive economic returns.

 1964-2015: International Engagement In Developing Countries

-In the developed world, post 1963 skyrocketing labour costs and labour shortages resulted in the adoption of the highly automated and expensive tunnel kiln.
-There was closure of small scale brickworks, including the Habla kilns in operation.
+In the developed world, post-1963 skyrocketing labour costs and labour shortages resulted in the adoption of the highly automated and expensive tunnel kiln.
+This resulted in the closure of small scale brickworks, including the Habla kilns in operation.